Genez-io/genezio-documentation/docs/frameworks/nitro.md

 genezio deploy
 ```

-This command will build your Next.js application and deploy it to the cloud.
+This command will build your Nitro application and deploy it to the cloud.
 Genezio uses a `genezio.yaml` file to store configuration about your project such as project name and region.
 When running the `genezio deploy` command, Genezio will create this file for you if it doesn't exist after asking you some interactive questions.

 The `genezio.yaml` configuration file will look something like this: